Best daily deals

 If you’ve ever worn a HyperX Cloud II or even a HyperX Cloud Alpha, you know what to expect when putting the HyperX Cloud II Wireless on: something comfortable as heck.
 This wireless gaming headset is made mainly of aluminum, with a flexible headband and ear cups that feature thick memory foam cushions covered in soft leatherette.
 The headphones are made of hard, matte-textured plastic and feature black metal panels on the side.

 Basically, this is a sturdy, super comfortable gaming headset.
-The aluminum keeps things light, and the band offers just the right amount of tension to feel secure, but not too tight.
-If you’re looking for a headset you won’t mind wearing while you spend all day in a Zoom call, this is it.
+The aluminum keeps things light, and the band offers just the right amount of tension to feel secure but not too tight.
+If you’re looking for a headset you won’t mind wearing while you spend all day on a Zoom call, this is it.
 People with glasses might not find it quite so comfortable, but the softness of the ear pads makes establishing a decent seal pretty easy.

 How do you control the HyperX Cloud II Wireless?